capnproto/pycapnp/docs/quickstart.rst

     f = open('example.bin')
     message = capnp.PackedFdMessageReader(f.fileno())

-Initialize a New Capnproto Object
+Initialize a New Cap'n Proto Object
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Just like when building, you have to actually specify which message you want to read out of buffer::